 Comprehensive Immigration Reform

 First of all, we don’t need to waste money on building a wall.
 The truth is that, despite the important economic role that immigrants play in our economy and daily lives, undocumented workers are insulted and dehumanized for political gain and forced into the shadows.
 This is a national disgrace and it must end.
 Folks from all political backgrounds agree that we must pursue comprehensive immigration reform together.
-Now is the time modernize our inefficient immigration system, increase the number of people who are legally allowed to enter, work, and live in the country, invest in technology and human resources at ports of entry to prevent illicit goods from entering and leaving the country, while paving the way for millions of undocumented Americans – including the DREAMers – to earn their US citizenship in a way that is fair and efficient.
+Now is the time modernize our inefficient immigration system, increase the number of people who are legally allowed to enter, work, and live in the country, and invest in technology and human resources at ports of entry to prevent illicit goods from entering and leaving the country while paving the way for millions of undocumented Americans – including the DREAMers – to earn their US citizenship in a way that is fair and efficient.

 Common Sense Gun Regulation

 Gun violence is far too prevalent in the United States and – even after countless massacres – our politicians have failed to respond with common sense gun regulations that would keep dangerous weapons out of the hands of people who clearly should not have them.
 The NRA wants everybody to think that any politician that wants to regulate guns in any way is secretly planning to confiscate all guns from everybody, but that’s simply not true.
 The truth is that a politician can stand up to protect the rights of law-abiding and responsible gun owners while still being absolutely committed to doing everything possible to keep our neighborhoods, communities, schools, churches, theaters, nightclubs, concerts, and children safe from murderous psychopaths.